 These cost the least and weigh well under 10 pounds.
 They don't require tune-ups, and they start with pushbutton ease.
-They're lighter and quieter than the gas models, but the power cord limits your range, and you'll still need hearing protection with these models.
+They're lighter and quieter than the gas models, but the power cord limits your range, and you'll still need hearing protection.

 Battery-powered string trimmers deliver cord-free mobility without fueling, fumes, and pull-starting.
-The best now trim and edge impressively, and perform reasonably well in tall grass.
+The best now trim and edge impressively, and they perform reasonably well in tall grass.
 But top gas and plug-in models still beat them in the tall stuff.
-Cordless trimmers are also heavier than corded models, and run about 30 minutes before they need a recharge, which can take hours.
-That means even the most capable models are still best-suited to smaller jobs.
+Cordless trimmers are also heavier than corded models and run about 30 minutes before they need a recharge, which can take hours.
+That means even the most capable models are still best suited to smaller jobs.

 Even the best-kept lawn won't look its best with untrimmed walks and tall grass poking up around trees and fence posts.
 The latest string trimmers address lawn-grooming issues with more performance and convenience for less money.
-Here are the string trimmer features to consider.
+Here are the most important features to consider:

 In these models, the shaft comes apart to accept a leaf blower, edging blade, or other yard tools.
 Most such add-on tools haven't been very effective in our tests.

 Most manufacturers tell you which size replacement line fits your trimmer.
 Line that's too thin can compromise cutting power, while line that's too thick can bog down a trimmer's engine or motor.
-Trimmers with two lines cut more grass with each revolution than single-line models and can typically handle heavier growth.
+Trimmers with two lines cut more grass with each revolution than single-line models, so they can typically handle heavier growth.

-This feature conveniently releases line from a spool when you bump the trimmer head on the ground.
+This convenient feature releases line from a spool when you bump the trimmer head on the ground.

 Instead of a spool, more consumer trimmers are using pro-style heads with short lengths of line to help eliminate jams and tangles associated with loading new line.
 Simply thread in a piece a new length of line as needed--though you'll have to do that relatively frequently.
 Fixed-line heads are also available as aftermarket items for many existing trimmers.